Mudder Wet Path East Coast Trail : Ferryland to Chance Bay

 We made a dinner of pasta, wraps, and cheese and watched the sunset over the cove, which was occupied by several Herring Gulls, a Northern Gannet, and two seals.
 We also saw a couple of whale spouts out to sea!

 As we settled into our tent for the evening, it felt like a good day.
-It was a long walk, but not so challenging that we didn't enjoy it, and we have discovered that if all goes well, we could be finished the trail in only two days.
+It was a long walk, but not so challenging that we didn't enjoy it, and we have discovered that if all goes well, we could finish the trail in only two days.

 Come Walk With Us hiking the East Coast Trail.